levoxtrip/PKB/docs/topics/strive.md

 You are going to fail if you want to maximize your potential!

 Take the opposite approach.
-Instead of becoming discouraged and depressed by any kind of downturn, you must see this as a wake-up call, a challenge that you will transform into an opportunity for powe
+Instead of becoming discouraged and depressed by any kind of downturn, you must see this as a wake-up call, a challenge that you will transform into an opportunity for power.

+Failure is the information you need to get where you are going

 ### Fear of failure